segni-saifeddine/TITANIC_API-EKS-K8S-Terraform-Helm/README.md

 - `Helm`: Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

 - `AWS Cloud`: Amazon Web Services offers reliable, scalable, and inexpensive cloud computing services.
+- `Trivy`: is a simple and comprehensive Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues

 ## Assumption And Prerequisites